akingdom/Table-Data-Notation/README.md

 	<li>Recommendation: Header names are only alphanumeric or spaces.</li>
 	<li>Recommendation: There are no reserved header key names -- this is up to the receiver of the assembled/parsed data to build on top of this standard (and separate from it)</li>
 	<li>Recommendation: Any relationships between multiple tables in a file is completely arbitrary and up to the receiver of the assembled/parsed data.</li>
+	<li>Recommendation: For all rows, a prefix of the '|' character and any whitespace should be ignored, when compatibility with Markdown is desired.<sup>3.3</sup></li>
 </ul>

 <p></p>